Capturing Data from Forms

 - Password inputs are not saved

-- Credit card data is not saved – we’re doing our best to guess that detected form collects credit card information and ignore it but in rare cases when the form is of a custom setup, our patterns could be mismatched and credit card data will be captured.
-We are always recommending to independently manage the form fields that contain the sensitive data (e.g. the payments) to make double-sure what actual fields you track.
+- Credit card data is not saved.
+We’re doing our best to guess when a form collects credit card information and ignore it.
+But in some cases, especially when the form is custom made, our patterns could be mismatched and credit card data will be captured.
+We recommend managing the form fields with sensitive data independently to be sure what types of data you are tracking.

 - email – special attribute maintained by Audience Manager as one of profile IDs